Ciphranova-LLC/ExoServe/README.md

 ### The Zero-Knowledge Server

 The server has no knowledge of the file topology, file names, nor file types.
 When a user uploads a file or creates a folder, the server only receives an encrypted binary blob and a cryptographic hash.
-The server simply saves the blob and returns it when requested.
+The server saves the blob and returns it when requested.
 If the server host is compromised, the attacker only gains access to encrypted binary.

 ### File System & Merkle Tree